5 Movies Where Moms Have Been Robots

 Humans made robots, they taught them how to feel, have emotions, and capture the essence of humanity.
 Some of the Cylons didn’t even know they were robots.
-Inevitably it raises the question, if you think you’re human, won’t to start to desire human things and eventually reproduce?
+Inevitably it raises the question if you think you’re human, won’t you start to desire human things and eventually reproduce?
 This all seems a bit mad right now, but in 100 years from now, maybe not so much.
 The reproduction of a synthetic species has been explored, but we’re just not there yet.

 Arguably the best Sci-Fi remake of all time, although you won’t hear any arguments from me, Battlestar Galactica delved deep into many humanoid issues such as death, religion, reproduction and evolution.